otrv4/otrv4/otrv4.md

       Auth MAC = KDF_1(0x18 || auth_mac_k || t, 64)
       ```

-    * Includes this value on the Non-Interactive-Auth message and securely
+    * Includes this value in the Non-Interactive-Auth message and securely
       deletes the `auth_mac_k`.
 10. Sends Bob a Non-Interactive-Auth message.
 See
     [Non-Interactive-Auth Message](#non-interactive-auth-message) section.